ioBroker/ioBroker.docs/docs/en/basics/README.md

 ---
 title: ioBroker basics
-lastChanged: 14.05.2021
+lastChanged: 23.10.2022
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/basics/README.md
-hash: mh1WOboVhuaTSvYa9KGeULQYTEenY+8obvOVWZ8+Xxo=
+hash: +bZCouq04wYooLDZN2tuopO9UJJu5nB9b0nuUMsCRVc=
 ---
 ioBroker is a pure software solution to connect different IoT systems to a complete system.
 Accordingly, a control center (gateway/interface) is still required for each system in order to be able to integrate its devices.

-In special cases, a control center can be simulated using software or plugged into the ioBroker server as hardware (USB stick or similar).
+In special cases, such a control center can be simulated using software or plugged into the ioBroker server as hardware (USB stick or similar).

 ## Modularity
 ioBroker has a modular structure.
 These modules are called ***Adapter*** at ioBroker.